Defect Line Coarsening and Refinement in Active Nematics

-Active matter systems are distinctly non-equilibrium in nature, but regularly form dynamic steady states of diverse characteristics~\cite{GompperG_JPhysCondensMatter32_2020, MarchettiMC_RevModPhys85_2013}.
-Much like passive systems that evolve over time to reach equilibrium upon an external or internal stimulus, active systems can evolve into new or different dynamic steady states and the coarsening is observed as a major transitional mechanism~\cite{GeyerD_PhysRevX9_2019,RednerGS_PhysRevLett110_2013,FaddaF_arXiv220305213condmatsoft_2022}; for example a homogeneous suspension of self-propelled particles phase-separates and coarsens into dense and dilute regions~\cite{ChakrabortyS_JChemPhys153_2020,GonnellaG_ComptesRendusPhysique16_2015}.
-Density-density correlation functions during coarsening separate active suspensions into classes~\cite{DeyS_PhysRevLett108_2012} with structure functions commonly deviating from the Porod's law that is generally expected for systems relaxing towards equilibrium~\cite{DeyS_PhysRevLett108_2012}.
-In active binary fluids, the initial length scale dynamics during coarsening is reported to follow the same time dependence as for passive fluids~\cite{BertiS_PhysRevLett95_2005,SabrinaS_SoftMatter11_2015}, while at larger scales activity takes over and eventually a dynamical steady-state is established~\cite{BertiS_PhysRevLett95_2005}.
+Active matter systems are distinctly non-equilibrium in nature, but regularly form diverse dynamic steady states~\cite{GompperG_JPhysCondensMatter32_2020, MarchettiMC_RevModPhys85_2013}.
+Much like passive systems that evolve over time to reach equilibrium upon a stimulus, active systems can evolve into new or different dynamic steady states and coarsening is observed as the major transitional mechanism~\cite{GeyerD_PhysRevX9_2019,RednerGS_PhysRevLett110_2013,FaddaF_arXiv220305213condmatsoft_2022,ChakrabortyS_JChemPhys153_2020,GonnellaG_ComptesRendusPhysique16_2015}.
+Density correlation functions during coarsening separate active suspensions into classes~\cite{DeyS_PhysRevLett108_2012} with structure functions commonly deviating from the Porod's law that is generally expected for systems relaxing towards equilibrium~\cite{DeyS_PhysRevLett108_2012}.
+In active binary fluids, the initial length scale dynamics during coarsening is reported to follow the same time dependence as for passive fluids~\cite{BertiS_PhysRevLett95_2005,SabrinaS_SoftMatter11_2015}, while at larger scales activity takes over and eventually a dynamic steady state is established~\cite{BertiS_PhysRevLett95_2005}.
 Coarsening was observed also in two-dimensional dry active nematics and is based on annihilation of half-integer defect pairs~\cite{MishraS_PhilTransRSocA372_2014}.